jchomarat/jchomarat.github.io/_posts/2019-12-04-back-in-the-game.markdown

 fig-caption: Pexel.com
 tags: [Other]
 ---
 After a few years without bloging (R.I.P SharePointOfView back in the days), I am back.
-I am not saying that what I have to say will change the world, but blogging allows me to share my experience, discoveries and sometimes, best practices - and let's face it: as Albert Einstein said
+I am not saying that what I have to say will change the world, but blogging allows me to share my experience, discoveries and sometimes, best practices - and let's face it, as Albert Einstein said:

 >If you can't explain it simply, you don't understand it well enough